KingIfashe/Covid-Lung-Segmentation-from-3D-computed-tomography-with-U-Net/README.md

 - This padding was applied to maintain the aspect ratio so that no part of the image was lost during resizing.

-- Also, some code on Channel Dimension Adjustment because TensorFlow expects images to have a channel dimension, even if it's a grayscale image.
+- Also, some scripting on Channel Dimension Adjustment because TensorFlow expects images to have a channel dimension, even if it's a grayscale image.

 ![image2](assets/pic5.png)